Talk about an overreaction!

 I have a bottle of pure unadulterated Peppermint oil sitting on my counter top.
 How empowering is that!
 Seems like a worthwhile investment.

 3 Ways to use Essential Oils for Allergies

 - Inhalation: Add a few drops of Lavender to a diffuser or in your hand, cup it over your mouth and nose and inhale.
 Alternatively place a few drops on your pillow at night or a tissue during the day.

 - Topically: Apply a drop of Peppermint on the base of the neck twice a day.
 Any of the oils can be applied to the bottom of the feet.
 Dilute the oils to minimise sensitivity.

 - Internally: For airborne allergies, combine 2 drops of Lavender and Lemon with 2-4 drops of Peppermint in a capsule.
 Take every 3-4 hours.

 For the quickest relief, it’s best to start as soon as allergies rear their head or when you feel an allergic reaction is likely.

-Quality care starts with quality products.
-I only recommend using doTERRA’s Essential Oils, especially if you are going to take EO internally.
-For more information on where to buy the oils head to this page.
+Quality care starts with quality products, especially if you are going to take Essential Oils internally.
+For more information about how to measure quality, please visit this post.

 doTERRA has done the hard work of filling capsules with this supplement called TriEase.
 Available from the US warehouse, it contains the three oils, Lavender, Lemon and Peppermint in an easy to take softgel capsule.